-Well one of the first things you should do with that money is contribute to an RRSP.
+Well, one of the first things you should do with that money is contributed to an RRSP.
 That way you’ll get to hold on to more of the money you’re now earning.

 You see, when you contribute to an RRSP, you don’t have to take the tax deduction in the same year you make the RRSP contribution.
 You can defer your RRSP tax deduction to another year – such as one of those years when you’re making more money, giving yourself more of a tax break.

-And if your new pay cheques have you dreaming of buying a house, an RRSP can help you do that, too.
-Use an RRSP to put away money and then when the time comes, you can withdraw up to $25,000 from your RRSP to purchase a home.
+And if your new paycheques have you dreaming of buying a house, an RRSP can help you do that, too.
+Use an RRSP to put away money and then when the time comes, you can withdraw up to $35,000 from your RRSP to purchase a home.
 (See the Canada Revenue Agency’s Home Buyer’s Plan guide for details.)

 And then there’s – you guessed it – retirement.
-The plain fact is that the sooner you start contributing to an RRSP, the more money will be in the RRSP at the end, when you want to start withdrawing money from it to live on.
+The plain fact is that the sooner you start contributing to an RRSP, the more money will be in the RRSP for retirement when you want to start withdrawing money from it to live on.